Conn. Shooter's Link to Autism Worries Advocates

 But advocates for people with disabilities were dismayed that the something was, at least at first, identified in the national media as Asperger's syndrome.
 Any connection between that syndrome, which is on the autism spectrum, and the deadliest K-12 school shooting in American history is unfounded, advocates and experts say.
-They worry that any perceived link between the shootings and Asperger's may unfairly stigmatize those...
+They worry that any perceived link between the shootings and Asperger's may unfairly stigmatize those who have the condition.

 "The main message to get out to the community is that all kids with disabilities, even kids who are prone to demonstrate violent behavior, are not likely to demonstrate the level that was demonstrated" in Newtown, said Kristine Melloy, the president of the Council for Children with Behavioral Disorders, who also works in the St. Paul, Minn., public schools.
 "That's a rare kind of behavior."

 Even if Mr. Lanza, who was 20, had ever been diagnosed with an autism spectrum disorder, it is a developmental disorder present at birth, not a mental-health condition, which may emerge any time in life.